aimenkhakwani/portfolio/README.md

 ## Description

 _This is a HTML website created to show my coding work, including websites and application.
-Click on the titles to view the code on GitHub._
+To see the site visit https://aimenkhakwani.github.io/portfolio_

 ## Setup/Installation Requirements